seanpm2001/SeansLifeArchive_Images_AdCom_Y2025/2025/05_May/24/README.md

 </details>

-- I did not play the game yet today, I plan to play after 10:00 pm, but I am not sure how this is going to work, as I also have to play AdVenture Capitalist after 10:00 pm, so I will have limited time for both games. - 2025, Saturday, May 24th
+- ~~I did not play the game yet today, I plan to play after 10:00 pm, but I am not sure how this is going to work, as I also have to play AdVenture Capitalist after 10:00 pm, so I will have limited time for both games. - 2025, Saturday, May 24th~~
+- I resumed gameplay this week for a second consecutive week, and had a medium length gameplay session, lasting about 59 minutes.
+The game did not require an update.
+I made some progress in rank 76, going from 3/16 to 10/16.
+I did not upgrade any cards this week, as I am waiting for a related quest to come up first.
+The game never crashed today, and I eventually quit.
+I had a decent time playing.
+It was a late night session, and I went to play AdVenture Capitalist next. - 2025, Saturday, May 24th

 ---